grittygrease/tls-exported-authenticator/draft-sullivan-tls-exported-authenticator.md

 a connection has been established

 This document intends to replace much of the functionality of renegotiation in previous versions of TLS.
 It has the advantages over renegotiation of not requiring additional on-the-wire changes during a connection.
+For simplicity, only TLS 1.2 and later are supported.

 # Authenticator

+The authenticator is a structured message that can be exported from either party of a TLS connection.
+It can be sent out-of-band to the other party of a TLS connection to be validated.

-Given an established TLS connection, a certificate, and a corresponding private key, an authenticator message can be constructed by either the client or the server.
+An authenticator message can be constructed by either the client or the server given an established TLS connection, a certificate, and a corresponding private key.
 This authenticator uses the message structures from section 4.4. of
-{{!I-D.ietf-tls-tls13}}, but with a different handshake context and finished key.
-Unlike the Certificate and CertificateRequest messages in TLS 1.3, the messages described in this draft are not encryped with a handshake key.
+{{!I-D.ietf-tls-tls13}}, but different parameters.
+Also, unlike the Certificate and CertificateRequest messages in TLS 1.3, the messages described in this draft are not encryped with a handshake key.

+Each Authenticator is computed using a Handshake Context and Finished MAC Key derived from the TLS session.
+The Handshake Context is identical for both parties of the TLS connection, the Finished MAC Key is dependent on whether the Authenticator is created by the client or the server.

-The Handshake Context is an {{!RFC5705}} (for TLS 1.2 or earlier) or {{!I-D.ietf-tls-tls13}}
+* The Handshake Context is an {{!RFC5705}} (for TLS 1.2) or {{!I-D.ietf-tls-tls13}}
 exporter value derived using the label "authenticator handshake context" and length 64 bytes.
-The Finished MAC Key is an exporter value derived using the label "server authenticator finished key" or "client authenticator finished key", depending on the sender, with length corresponding to the length of the handshake hash.
+* The Finished MAC Key is an exporter value derived using the label "server authenticator finished key" or "client authenticator finished key", depending on the sender.
+The length of this key is equal to the length of the output of the hash function negotiated in TLS.
+For TLS 1.3, it's the hash algorithm of the cipher suite.
+For TLS 1.2, it's the hash algorithm selected for the PRF for AEAD ciphers, or the hash algorithm used as the HMAC in non-AEAD ciphers.

-If the connection is TLS 1.2 or earlier, the master secret MUST have been computed with the extended master secret {{!RFC7627}} to avoid key synchronization attacks.
+If the connection is TLS 1.2, the master secret MUST have been computed with the extended master secret {{!RFC7627}} to avoid key synchronization attacks.

 Certificate